Healthcare Training Institute - Quality Education since 1979

-On the last track, we discussed steps five and six of the direct intervention stage.
+In the last section, we discussed steps five and six of the direct intervention stage.
 These steps are agreeing upon actions and conditions, and reevaluating goals regularly.

-On this track, we will discuss four steps in a technique for structured termination of joint sessions for internet bully and victim.
+In this section, we will discuss four steps in a technique for structured termination of joint sessions for internet bully and victim.
 These four steps are, setting the stage, introduce the rationale for termination, introduce preparation tasks, and the final joint meeting.

 Raoul, 14, had discovered a web page entitled "Raoul haters" at the start of the school year posted by some of his classmates.
 The website had spread rumors about Raoul’s sexuality, and had encouraged him to "leave school and never come back."
 Initially Raoul had been so upset that he had left the school for a period of two months and was home schooled.
 Raoul’s mother had agreed to home school Raoul for a short period of time as long as he participated in conflict resolution therapy.